-12.-(1) An AOC holder must ensure that the duty hours of any person who may be assigned duty as a flight crew member do not exceed -

-- (a) 90 hours in any consecutive 14 days; and - (b) 180 hours in any consecutive 28 days.

-(2) An AOC holder must ensure that the duty hours of any person who may be assigned duty as a cabin crew member does not exceed -
+- 12.-(1) An AOC holder must ensure that the duty hours of any person who may be assigned duty as a flight crew member do not exceed - (a) 90 hours in any consecutive 14 days; and - (b) 180 hours in any consecutive 28 days. - (2) An AOC holder must ensure that the duty hours of any person who may be assigned duty as a cabin crew member does not exceed - (a) 100 hours in any consecutive 14 days; and

-- (a) 100 hours in any consecutive 14 days; and - (b) 200 hours in any consecutive 28 days.
+(b) 200 hours in any consecutive 28 days.

-Discretion by pilot-in-command to extend flight duty period
+Discretion by pilot-in-command to extend flight duty period or reduce minimum rest period

-13.-(1) An AOC holder may grant the pilot-in-command the discretion to extend a flight duty period by no more than 3 hours in the event of unforeseen operational circumstances if all of the following conditions are met:

-- (a) before exercising such discretion, the pilot-in-command - (i) has carried out a fatigue risk assessment; and - (ii) is satisfied that all members of the crew required to operate the aeroplane consider themselves fit to do so;

-- (b) the safety of the flight will not be prejudiced; - (c) the extended flight duty period does not exceed the maximum permitted flight duty period by more than 3 hours except in an emergency.

-(2) For the purposes of sub-paragraph (1)(c), an emergency is a situation which, in the judgment of the pilot-in-command, presents a serious risk to the health or safety of the persons on board the aircraft.

-(3) An AOC holder must -
+- 13.-(1) An AOC holder may grant the pilot-in-command the discretion to extend a flight duty period by no more than 3 hours in the event of unforeseen operational circumstances if all of the following conditions are met: - (a) before exercising such discretion, the pilot-in-command - (i) has carried out a fatigue risk assessment; and - (ii) is satisfied that all members of the crew required to operate the aeroplane consider themselves fit to do so; - (b) the safety of the flight will not be prejudiced; - (c) the extended flight duty period does not exceed the maximum permitted flight duty period by more than 3 hours except in an emergency. - (2) For the purposes of sub-paragraph (1)(c), an emergency is a situation which, in the judgment of the pilot-in-command, presents a serious risk to the health or safety of the persons on board the aircraft. - (3) An AOC holder must ensure that the pilot-in-command reports to the AOC holder every exercise of discretion by the pilot-in-command - (a) extending any flight duty period under sub-paragraph (1); or - (b) reducing any minimum rest period under paragraph 3(2).

-- (a) ensure that the pilot-in-command reports to the AOC holder the use of discretion to extend duty or reduce rest by more than 2 hours from the normal limitations; and - (b) report to the Director-General of Civil Aviation when such discretion is exercised in accordance with regulation 172.

-(4) If the discretion is exercised for similar reasons on more than 20% of occasions when a particular route or route pattern is flown, an AOC holder must review the schedule or the crewing management -

-- (a) to ensure that the intent of its fatigue risk management programme is being met; and - (b) to reduce the frequency at which such events occur.
+- (4) If the discretion to extend any flight duty period or reduce any minimum rest period is exercised for similar reasons on more than 20% of occasions when a particular route or route pattern is flown, an AOC holder must review the schedule or the crewing management - (a) to ensure that the intent of its fatigue risk management programme is being met; and - (b) to reduce the frequency at which such events occur.